mitkrieg/citibike-timeseries/README.md

 ### Clustering

 Balanced stations should begin and end in the same place, and centered around zero.
 If the endpoints are non-zero the remainder of the day should balance out the ends.
-For example, a U like shape is often found in residential neighborhoods.
-This shape is balanced because it returns to where it started.
-Similarly, an inverted U often found in business areas, are also balanced because they return to where they started.
-The station is on right is on the upper west side and the station on the left is in the financial district:
+For example, a U-like shape is often found in residential neighborhoods.
+This shape is balanced because it returns to where it started and is centered around zero.
+Similarly, an inverted U often found in business areas, are also balanced.
+The station below on right is on the upper west side (a residential area) and is balanced due to the U shape centered around zero.
+The station on the left is in the financial district and while it has an inverted U shape, it is not centered around zero.
+This may indicate a possible tendency to pool:

 <p float="center">
   <img src="images/columbus.png" width=250 />